Windows Installer, Java Installer, Freeware Installer

 Use the "Add to list" context menu item or press the F4 key while a tree item is selected.

-Use the "Add Children to List" option or pres the Shift + F4 key to add all the item's children to the list.
+Use the “Add Children to List” option or press the Shift + F4 key to add all the item's children to the list.

 Removing features and shared components

-Remove Feature Use the [ Delete ] toolbar button, the "Delete" tree context menu item or press the Delete key while the focus is on the "Features and Components" panel.
+Remove Feature Use the [ Delete ] toolbar button, the “Delete” tree context menu item or press the Delete key while a feature or component is selected.

 ImportantA feature must be empty before you can remove it.
 A regular component cannot be removed, only a shared one.